tejashgupta59/Banking-Data-Analysis-in-SQL/README.md

 10.Find the branch with the highest average account balance.

 11.Calculate the average balance per customer at the end of each month over the past year.

+**Action:**
+To achieve these objectives, I performed the following actions:

+**Data Preparation:**
+Loaded the data from the respective tables (Customers, Accounts, Transactions, Branches).

+Ensured that the relationships between tables were correctly established for accurate querying.